 If we don't end this, nobody will ever take this job.

-And if they're ever on the job, they're gonna make a right turn because they think there's trouble if they make a left turn.
+And if they're ever on the job, they're going to make a right turn because they think there's trouble if they make a left turn.

-They're not gonna involve themselves if they feel that there'll be no support if they in fact have to use some kind of force in a dangerous situation.
+They're not going to involve themselves if they feel that there'll be no support if they, in fact, have to use some kind of force in a dangerous situation.

 That's not good for the safety of any American.